tanaka51/tutorial-puzzle/readme.md

 _Previously we have created the __Piece__ class and now is the time to pick up again._

 We will start with the class definition.
 Just go to the file Piece.h and paste the next code.
-Don´t worry if you dont understand something, we will study the meanning soon.
+Don´t worry if you dont understand something, we will study the meaning soon.

 	#include "cocos2d.h"